- Fully legal

 The Vermont law lists the following medical conditions as qualifiers for a medical cannabis card:

-Telehealth is available in Vermont, but the first initial consultation is not enough to establish a bona-fide relationship.
+Telehealth is available in Vermont, so you can see a physician online and get certified.
 The pathway for getting a medical marijuana card in Vermont looks like this:

 You must be aged 18 years-old or over in order to undergo a medical marijuana evaluation and qualify for yourself in Vermont.
 A patient under the age of 18 may qualify for a medical marijuana certificate and card if they suffer from a qualifying condition, and the application form must be signed by both the patient and the caregiver (usually the patient’s parents or guardian, with a maximum of two listed caregivers).
 More information on and FAQs on qualifying for medical cannabis in Vermont.